Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: PERFORMANCE EVALUATION

 \subsubsection{Patient Comfort}

-Patient comfort was recorded by measuring the acceleration on the dummy with inertial measurement units.
-An MPU-6050 (TDK InvenSense, United States) was used with a frequency of 200 Hz and a moving average of 50 points, and it was linked to an Arduino Mega (Arduino, Italy).
-The values were directly recorded on a laptop through an HC-05 (DSDTech, China), Bluetooth to serial module.
-The data were post-treated to calculate the overall acceleration, as previously described, to be used as a performance criterion:
+Patient comfort was evaluated by measuring the acceleration on the dummy with an inertial measurement unit.
+An MPU-6050 (TDK InvenSense, United States) was used with a frequency of 200 Hz and a moving average of 50 points, and it was linked to an Arduino Mega.
+The values were recorded on a laptop through an HC-05 (DSDTech, China), Bluetooth to serial module.
+The data were post-treated to calculate the overall acceleration, using eq. \ref{eq:comfort}, as previously described, to be used as a performance criterion.